 7. Make sure that you get verified.

-When you begin listing your business on the Google My Business platform, you will reach a spot where you will be asked to verify your business.
+When you begin listing your business on the Google Business Profile platform, you will reach a spot where you will be asked to verify your business.
 Google offers three forms of verification, and these are;

 1. Postcard verification.